The Glass House (1972 film): Production

 Filming took place at Utah State Prison in Draper, Utah, 20 miles outside of Salt Lake City.

 Accolades

 Tom Gries won a Primetime Emmy Award for Outstanding Directing for a Limited Series, Movie, or Dramatic Special in 1972 for directing this TV movie.
 The film also won the Golden Shell at the 1972 San Sebastián International Film Festival.
+The film was nominated for a Golden Globe Award for Best Limited or Anthology Series or Television Film but did not win.